stassius/StableHoudini/README.md

   - Refresh Viewport Textures (PDG) - resets a cache for viewport textures
 - Training
   - SD Dataset Preparation (PDG) - prepares a dataset for further training.
 It copies all the images into a particular folder, crops and resizes them, adds text captions.
+  - SD Trainer Kohya (PDG).
+Lets you train LoRAs right from the Houdini's TOPs.
+It's a connector for the most powerful set of training scripts for Stable Diffusion called Kohya_ss.

 ### Documentation
 Our wiki is full of valuable information: